maflcko/b-c-gui-translations-review/reviews/eu.md

         <translation>Aldaketa honek clienta berriro piztea eskatzen du</translation>

 YES
-The word "clienta" is not the correct Basque term; Basque typically adapts foreign words more natively or uses loanwords with appropriate suffixes.
-Additionally, the sentence misses ending punctuation (a period).
-A better translation uses "bezeroa" or "klientea" for "client," and also adds the missing period.
+The translation uses "clienta," which is a mix of Basque and Spanish/English ("client").
+In Basque, the correct term would be "bezeroa" for "client."
+Furthermore, a period is missing at the end of the sentence to match the source punctuation.

 Correct translation:
-Aldaketa honek bezeroa berriro piztea eskatzen du.
+Aldaketa honek bezeroa berrabiaraztea eskatzen du.
 ```

 ```
         <source>Fee:</source>
         <translation>Ordainketa:</translation>

 YES
-The translation "Ordainketa" means "order" or "ordering" in Basque, which is incorrect in this context.
-The correct term for "Fee" (as in a charge or commission) in Basque is "Komisioa" or "Tasa".
+The translation is inaccurate.
+'Ordainketa' means 'payment', not 'fee' (which would be 'komisio' or 'tasak' in Basque).
+'Fee:' should be translated as 'Komisioa:' or 'Tasa:' in this context.

 Correct translation:
-<translation>Komisioa:</translation>
+Komisioa:
 ```

 ```